memfault/interrupt/_drafts/hw_actors.md

 <!-- A little bit of background of why the reader should read this post. -->

-These days when embedded RTOS-es are huge and bloated, often a simple lightweight framework is needed for embedded devices.
-Since ARM is the most popular embedded CPU (I mean both microcontrollers like Cortex-M and 'big ARMs') and almost every ARM processor contains internal hardware scheduler, I think it would be interesting to implement a compact framework utilizing these features.
+Many embedded RTOS now have at least a few thousands lines of code, so a simple lightweight framework is often needed for embedded devices.
+Since ARM is the most popular embedded CPU and almost every ARM processor has a hardware scheduler, I think it would be interesting to make a compact framework utilizing these features.
 As far as I know, the most popular approach to RTOS-less event-driven systems is super-loop consuming events that are produced by interrupts.
 This article discusses an alternative approach which seems to be more efficient.
-It has minimal overhead compared to RTOS but also brings some benefits to event-driven systems because of scalability and absence of busy waiting.
+It has less overhead than RTOS and also brings some benefits to event-driven systems.

 <!-- excerpt start -->

-This article is intended to describe the alternative approach somewhere in between RTOS and bare-metal no-OS systems.
+One of the main benefits of a RTOS is task decomposition to independent concurrent threads.
+Typically, it enhances the system maintainability, reduces its complexity and facilitates subsequent development.
+But this is not totally free, RTOS kernel takes up a portion of system resources and introduces new issues because of its complexity.
+Also, bugs related to concurrency and synchronization are known to be the hardest things to fix.
+Loop-based solutions are cumbersome and have a bad reputation because they don't respond quickly.
+This is why concepts where interrupts are used as the main 'execution engine' are so popular.
+Interrupts have low overhead but they allow for preemptive design.
+In their latest MCU designs, ARM even made handlers, that can be written in C. But, writing application logic in interrupt handlers makes it hard to break tasks down, as it might be in the RTOS case.
+So, our goal is to describe an alternative approach that reuses hardware properties of the interrupt controller to allow both task decomposition and overall framework simplicity.

 <!-- excerpt end -->